 Can you provide a Canvas overview for us at our department/faculty meeting?

-Absolutely!
+- Absolutely!
 We’d love to give a Canvas overview at your department meeting.
-Please contact us with some possible dates, times and locations.
-We’d be happy to tailor our presentation to your needs if there are any particular Canvas features or functionalities you’d like to learn more about.
-Please also refer to our training events for additional opportunities to learn about Canvas.
+We’d be happy to tailor our training if there are specific Canvas features and/or functionalities you’d like to us to cover.

-Sakai will be retired on June 30, 2019.
+- Sakai will be retired on June 30, 2019.
 All courses in Sakai will need to be migrated to Canvas before then.
-If you need access to your course after Sakai is archived, please contact us at firstname.lastname@example.org.

 How do I enter final grades in Canvas?